Heart in Hand Indigo Surfboard

 Flat rate delivery for this item is $95 within the continental US.
 Shipping costs outside the continental US are calculated at checkout.
 This item may be returned within 30 days of delivery.
 Due to the difficulty of packaging and shipping of surfboards, St. Frank will charge a fee for returning this item.
 Please contact us for further information.

-This surfboard is printed with a replica of the popular St. Frank indigo textile from Mali.
+This surfboard has a digitally printed fiberglass inlay with a replica of the popular St. Frank indigo textile from Mali.
 In ancient times, from opulent Egypt to stark West Africa, fabric has been dyed a mysterious, beautiful blue.
 This is a replica of our popular St. Frank textile; the indigo color, or "gold blue," is a symbol of the link between heaven and earth.
 Through a careful process, indigo can produce a vast palette of blue hues; traditional dyers would ask their customers' color preferences, from the palest sky to the deepest midnight.
 Dye vats alone take a full week to prepare and require daily stirring.
 The un-dyed cloth is pinched, sewn, and tied according to precise patterns.
 Once dye is applied to the material, the ties are removed, revealing patterns of lines, shells, dots, or tracery.